Good leaders are hard to find, but great project managers are rarer still

 5. They are Good Decision Makers

-Good decision making skill is not only crucial for personal life but it also very important in professional life as well.
-The good project managers are empowered to make countless decisions which will help define the project track.
+Good decision-making skill is not only crucial for personal life but it also very important in professional life as well.
+Good project managers are empowered to make countless decisions that will help define the project track.

 As we all know that a single minor wrong decision taken can easily jeopardize the entire project.
 Thus, a project manager needs to be capable of thinking quickly and reacting decisively.